Are You Making One Of These 6 Website Design Mistakes?

 Copyright Notice - The most common way is to add a copyright notice in the footer of your site.
 Something like this is adequate:

-© Your Full Name (Brand Name), Year or Year Range.
+© Your Full Name (Brand Name), Current Year or Year Range.

-You could go the extra and put a statement like this along side it:
+You could go the extra mile and put a notice like this along side it:

 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to [Your Name] and [Your Blog Name] with appropriate and specific direction to the original content.